ToothlessGear/traefik-with-consul-on-kubernetes/README.md

 - namespace
 - consul cluster
-- traefik with consul kv store backend
+- traefik with consul kv store backend ( stable version )
 - client backup release.
 It is a pod that constantly is backing up the certificates

 Sensitive data: